JamesCrawley/web-dev-content/speaker-notes.md

   }

-  const people = [james, collwyn] console.log(people) // copy this code into your browser's console and see what it returns
+  const people = [james, collwyn] console.log(people) // copy/paste this section of code into your browser's console and see what it returns
   ```

 - Outputting to the console